 Crosstalk is a complicated subject to grasp, especially where the "Near" and "Far" ends are.
-In reality both end of the cable are both!
-They are only reference points to demonstrate where the signal is originating from for the purpose of the test…
+In reality, both ends of the cable are both!
+They are only referencing points to demonstrate where the signal is originating from for the purpose of the test…

-As the name suggests it’s the same measurement as above (measuring the effect on one pair to another) but a the other end of the cable from the transmitting device.
-The effect is less than the near end measurement as it is measured at the far end of the cable.
+As the name suggests it’s the same measurement as above (measuring the effect on one pair to another) but at the other end of the cable from the transmitting device.
+The effect is less than the near-end measurement as it is measured at the far end of the cable.

 Power Sum Equal-Level Far End Crosstalk (PS-ELFEXT)

 This measures the sum of the unwanted signals from pairs on the far end onto a pair on the near end.

 Interference from cables around the cable in question.
 You can look at it as one pair as the "intruder" or the "aggressor" and the affected pair as the "victim".
 Unlike the other cross talk types mentioned earlier, it is only caused by the balanced "signal-coupling" or the signal from one cable intruding on the other.
 Alien cross talk is not too much of an issue when using Cat5e and Cat6 for 100 Mbps or gigabit applications, but is the most impactful issue for 10-gigabit applications.
 Even though Cat6 is capable of 10 Gigabit speed (under certain situations, described in the Category Comparison article) Cat6a cable has a spline that separates the pairs at a consistent distance (just like early Cat6), to keep Alien Cross Talk to a minimum.
 Shielded Cat6a will eliminate Alien Cross Talk all together.

 So what are the actual effects of Alien Cross Talk?
 The main symptoms are re-transmissions, which will cause significant slowdowns, these slowdowns will be random in nature causing unpredictable results.
 In extreme cases, the network equipment will negotiate a slower speed.